 - Employ a check-in system for dogs also to know which dogs are present in space.
 This can be very helpful in the case of an emergency.

-- Pets around the office help reducing stress and make employees feel more relaxed and comfortable.
+- Pets around the office help in reducing stress and make employees feel more relaxed and comfortable.

 - A pet-friendly atmosphere helps increase employee satisfaction and improve moral.

 - Pets are a great medium to make internal communication better.
-Pets make all the teammates feel connected with a common interest.
+Pets make all the teammates feel connected by a common interest.

 - Pets may change a person’s perspective of a business.
 That said, customers are going to make a positive interaction when given a chance to pet an employee’s pets.

 - Employees can save a lot of money on pet sitting and pet walking.
 And they need not rush to their home early to satisfy their pet’s needs.